|

 Dining

-In the Minstrel Dining Room, we were
+In the Minstrel Dining Room,

-pleasantly surprised at the consistently, well-prepared dishes.
+we were pleasantly surprised at the consistently, well-prepared

-(6 pm for main, 8:30 pm for late) at dinner time.
-Romantics
+then set seating (6 pm for main, 8:30 pm for late) at

-may need luck to snag a two-top as there weren't many (or plan
+dinner time.
+Romantics may need luck to snag a two-top

-to head to the alternative restaurants).
+as there weren't many (or plan to head to the alternative

-Windjammer Cafe was the most popular daytime
+Windjammer Cafe was the most popular

-lunch, afternoon snacks and informal dinners.
-There is an onsite
+open for breakfast, lunch, afternoon snacks and informal

-bar for soda, wine and beer purchases.
+purchases.
 And a few outside tables.
+The food was quite

-The food was quite good, though the selection for breakfast
+good, though the selection for breakfast got pretty

-got pretty humdrum after a few days.
+humdrum after a few days.
 Windjammer also has basic

 24-hour beverage stations (coffee, tea, water).